Mission of Hope for the Disabled – Monrovia, Liberia

 Yvonne Achieng Owino Asunnah

-Yvonne is 25 years old and the eighth born in a family of ten comprising 5 boys and 5 girls.
+Yvonne is 26 years old and the eighth born in a family of ten comprising 5 boys and 5 girls.
 She is a brilliant fashion designer and model who recently launched the Mathare Creative Foundation (MCF) and her own brand “Yvonne Asunnah Kenya” in partnership with Inverted Arts.
 MCF is focused on mentoring and training youth from Kariobangi Children’s Home and Mathare Community Outreach in fashion design and creating fashion products and services for the local Kenyan market.
-She has also served as an Artist Mentor for the Mathare Art Camp for the past five years.
-Yvonne is taking 2019 off to focus on MCF and her brand but will return to Buru Buru Institute of Fine Arts (BIFA) to finish her degree in 2020.
+She has also served as an Artist Mentor for the Mathare Art Camp for the past six years.
+Yvonne completed courses at Sinapis Entrepreneur Academy in 2019 and will complete her Fashion degree at the Buru Buru Institute of Fine Arts (BIFA) in 2020.